jandradap/ansible-playable/README.md

   - Auto update documentation and parameter section based on user input
   - Provides default properties and available types in UI
   - Test developed custom module
+- Admin
+  - View list of users
+  - Delete Users
+  - View System and Server logs from the Admin tab

 ### Prerequisites